 Gerri: That must have been hard for them (the previous owners).

-Michelle & Ty: Yes, It wasn’t easy for them but we worked hard to make Ty feel at home and fit in our family.
+Michelle & Ty: Yes, It wasn’t easy for them but we worked hard to make Ty feel at home and fit in with our family.

 Gerri: Michelle, what lead you to Bruno’s?

 Michelle & Ty: Well, in 2013 I lost my job and didn’t know how I was going to feed Ty.
 A friend of mine told me about Bruno’s so I filled out an application along with income information and Bruno’s has helped me feed my dog every month.
-I don’t know what I would of done without their help.
+I don’t know what I would have done without their help.

 Gerri: What has it meant to you to be able to feed Ty the past several years?